keymanapp/keyboards/release/p/postmodern_english_us_natural/README.md

 Description
 -----------

-A Postmodern English US Natural Desktop Keyboard, designed for typing in Postmodern English.
+A Postmodern English US Natural Keyboard, designed for typing in Postmodern English.

 Links
 -----